Walden Pond: Romanticism, from "The Ponds" (Walden, 1854)

 Also in "The Ponds," Thoreau describes incorporeal experiences around the water, both experiences related to him by others and his own.
 Thoreau, who was well read and a transcendentalist, and therefore presumably intimately familiar with Romanticism, relates the stories in a way that could be argued to interpret or reveal the pond as the locale of the Grail Legend in the Americas.
 In the following passage, Walden Pond's vanishing treasure chest echoes the protagonist's fleeting encounter with the grail in Wolfram von Eschenbach's German romance Parzival, and the pond's canoe is reminiscent of the boat in A Fairy Tale.
 (Goethe, who was a Classicist, not a Romanticist, positively viewed Parzival.)
 Thoreau wrote:

 Activities and amenities

 In addition to being a popular swimming destination in the summer, Walden Pond State Reservation provides opportunities for boating, hiking, picnicking, and fishing.
 There is a replica of Thoreau's cabin available for viewing.
 The reservation is open year-round for day use, but does not allow camping overnight.

-In 2015, Massachusetts state conservation officials warned swimmers to stay out of Walden Pond, "after a routine test there revealed a high level of potentially dangerous bacteria."
-These bacteria included enterococcus, "a pathogen that in severe cases can cause digestive ailments including vomiting and diarrhea."
-Swimming was allowed in subsequent years.
+A new Walden Pond Visitor Center, designed by Maryann Thompson, opened in 2016.
+The building uses no fossil fuel and has many other sustainable design features.